Character & Leadership

 - Spiritual growth

 - Future plans and next steps

-In addition to classroom study, students develop character and leadership skills by giving back to the community through volunteering at the West End Food Bank once a week.
-Four or six students sort canned goods, bag groceries and tidy the facility 4 hours/week.
-Also, students are occasionally asked to help people in the community to pack and move house.
+In addition to classroom study, clients develop character and leadership skills by giving back to the community through volunteering at the West End Food Bank once a week.
+Four or six clients sort canned goods, bag groceries and tidy the facility 4 hours/week.
+Also, clients are occasionally asked to help people in the community to pack and move house.

-Students also learn about leadership and build character when they are invited to share a meal in the homes of volunteer families.
-This project helps to demonstrate for the students what a stable family looks like so that when the students return to their own families they will be better equipped to lead.
+Those in the program also learn about leadership and build character when they are invited to share a meal in the homes of volunteer families.
+This project helps to demonstrate for the clients what a stable family looks like so that when the clients return to their own families they will be better equipped to lead.
 Host families are encouraged to hear about the ways in which God is changing lives at Teen Challenge.

-In July 2012, Teen Challenge Atlantic will begin a new pilot project with Camp Evangeline in Nova Scotia.
-Here students will develop character and leadership skills and learn hands-on work skills as they cook and serve 245 meals 3x /day for the month of July.
+In July 2012, the Atlantic Men's Centre will begin a new pilot project with Camp Evangeline in Nova Scotia.
+Here clients will develop character and leadership skills and learn hands-on work skills as they cook and serve 245 meals 3x /day for the month of July.